svorobyov/036-ib/README.md

    additional installations.

 2. Or you can try running the notebooks in your own environment, or in Colab, Databricks, etc.
+   Just make sure you install the required packages in `requiremnents.txt`.

 ## The API Part of the Assignment